 Last weekend found me in Jasper with my girlfriends for our annual getaway.
-This year, seven girls in our group of eight were able to make it—only the second time we’ve achieved that number in the seven years we’ve been going.
-Three of my girlfriends picked me up at my mom’s place, where I was leaving Sunshine for the weekend, and we drove out around noon, while the other three girls came out after supper.
+This year, seven girls in our group of eight were able to make it—only the second time we’ve achieved that number in the seven years we’ve been going to Jasper.
+Three of my girlfriends picked me up at my mom’s place, where I was leaving Sunshine for the weekend, and we drove out around noon.
+The other three girls drove to Jasper after supper.

-On Friday afternoon, the four of us drove up to Maligne Lake and hiked around the lake, seeking a place that was cooler (shady and breezy) in the 32* heat.
-Only one of my friends had been there before, and so the rest of us enjoyed exploring somewhere new.
+On Friday afternoon, the four of us drove up to Maligne Lake and hiked around the lake, seeking a place that was cooler (or at least shady and breezy) in the 32* heat.
+Only one of my friends had been there before, so the rest of us enjoyed exploring somewhere new.
 We hiked and talked or simply hiked and enjoyed the silence of the mountains, the smell of hot evergreens, the clear blue water of the lake.